designengineered/asteroids_py/README.md

 - **Background Image with Adjustable Opacity**: Added a space-themed background image with adjustable opacity.
 Players can increase or decrease the background opacity using the Up and Down arrow keys.

 - **Game States**: Implemented different game states including a start menu, active gameplay, and a game over screen.
 This provides a more complete game loop and user experience.

+- **Scoring System**: Added a scoring system that rewards players for destroying asteroids.
+The score is displayed during gameplay and shown on the game over screen.

+## 💯 Scoring System

+The game now includes a scoring system to track your progress and challenge you to achieve higher scores.
+Here's how it works:

+- **Small Asteroids**: Destroying the smallest asteroids awards 50 points each.
+- **Medium Asteroids**: Taking out medium-sized asteroids gives you 35 points per asteroid.
+- **Large Asteroids**: The largest asteroids are worth 25 points each when destroyed.

+Your current score is displayed in the top-left corner of the screen during gameplay.
+When the game ends, your final score is shown on the game over screen.

+Try to maximize your score by strategically targeting asteroids and staying alive as long as possible!